6 min read read

 jq -c '.[]' large_file.json | split -l 100 - chunk_

-This converts each array element to a single line, then uses
+This converts each array element into a single line, then uses split to create files of 100 lines each.
+Output files are named chunk_aa, chunk_ab, continuing alphabetically.

-Convert each split file back to a proper JSON array:
+Convert each split file back into a proper JSON array

 for file in chunk_*; do